zitadel/zitadel/docs/docs/apis/actionsv2/introduction.md

 Only values from 400 to 499 will be forwarded through ZITADEL, other StatusCodes will end in a PreconditionFailed error.

-If the Target returns any other status code than >= 400, the execution is looked at as failed, and a PreconditionFailed error is logged.
+If the Target returns any other status code than >= 200 and < 299, the execution is looked at as failed, and a PreconditionFailed error is logged.